strativd/habits-on-rails/README.md

 # haBits ☑

-Building Habits, bit by bit.
+Building habits, bit by bit.

 > _A personal web project to learn Ruby on Rails, React, and GraphQL_